 L´home dels Nassos or the “the Man of Noses” is mythical character in Catalan legend.
 His name derives from the many noses on his face, corresponding to one for each day of the year that remains.
 Children are thus led to believe that there is really a man with 365 noses.
 The L´home dels Nassos traditionally roams the street on New Year’s Eve in Barcelona, known as the Dia de San Silvestre (Day of San Silvestre), handing out sweets to children.
 Given that it is the last day of the year the L´home dels Nassos conveniently only has one nose.
 In Barcelona you will recognise him as a figure with a papier-mâché mask bearing a huge nose.

 So, now you know!
-If you’re planning to celebrate this Christmas in Barcelona then don’t forget your Caga Tió otherwise you won’t get any presents.
+If you’re planning to celebrate this Christmas in the city, you might want to consider renting a holiday apartment in Barcelona, and of course don’t forget your Caga Tió otherwise you won’t get any presents.
 Bon Nadal!